-REGIONAL MULTITYPE LIBRARY COOPERATIVES - The Palm Beach County Library System is part of the regional multitype library consortia known as the Southeast Florida Library Information Network (SEFLIN), which connects both public and private libraries of all types to one another and allows the community to be served more effectively through the joint use of technology, continuing education and training of library staff.
-Support for the Cooperatives was increased by \$500,000 to \$2.5 million.
-Each grantee is awarded up to \$500,000 but it requires a 10% cash match of local funds.
+The Palm Beach County Library System is part of the regional multi-type library consortia known as the Southeast Florida Library Information Network (SEFLIN), which connects both public and private libraries of all types to one another and allows the community to be served more effectively through the joint use of technology, continuing education and training of library staff.
+In FY21 funding for the Cooperatives was \$2.0 million.
+Each grantee is awarded up to \$400,000 but it requires a ten percent cash match of local funds.
 The Palm Beach County SUPPORTS an appropriation of the same amount.
 These funds are critical for Florida's five multi-type library cooperatives (MLC's).
 These funds are used to:

-- Promote resource sharing so Floridians can easily obtain resources from other libraries using statewide delivery and reciprocal borrowing services - Continuously upgrade the skills of library employees to improve the experience of Florida library customers - Create connections between libraries to encourage adoption of technologies and services important to Floridians.
+- Promote resource sharing so Floridians can easily obtain resources from other libraries using statewide delivery and reciprocal borrowing services - Continuously upgrade the skills of library employees to improve the experience of Florida library customers

+• Create connections between libraries to encourage adoption of technologies and services important to Floridians.